caldetas/blast/README.md

 # blast
-simple plotter able to handle big chromosomes,
+Simple plotter able to handle big chromosomes.
-works with python3,
-use option -h or --help to get further instructions
+Use option "-h" or "--help" to get further instructions If "-p" is specified, png is saved and no graphical interface is opened (serial plotting!).

 ## MANUAL